tobybenjaminclark/mema/README.md

 MeMa 3.1 has several device-specific dependencies.
 These are pretty straight-forward, the device should contain the following:
 * **Webcam/Camera** (Higher Quality for better Facial Recognition)
 * **Microphone** (Higher Quality for better Speech Recognition)
-* **Speaker**
+* **Speaker/Headphones** (Headphones are reccommended)

 In terms of processing-specific requirements, currently MeMa is too demanding to run on small embedded systems such as **Raspberry Pi**, and it is reccommended to run MeMa on a mini-pc inside of the operating shell.
+For a more-specific reccommended set of requirements, see below:

+> `Recommended RAM: ` 8GB DDR4<br>
+> `Recommended CPU: ` Intel i5 (or equivalent) 4-Cores @2.4GHz

 **Python 3.11.4, PI & Tkinter Dependencies**<br>
 It's important that your **system repository** is up to date, firstly run the following command to update any new package data.<br>